 In reality, it was easier than I thought it’d be – I just needed a serious slap in the face in the form of ‘liver toxicity/organ failure’ to provide the impetus.
 I thought I ‘needed’ the vino tinto/beer/Bombay Sapphire/JD Honey Liqueur/Carlos Pepito Sangria* to make me feel better.
 A legal elixir to either help you release the icky-ness of life in the form of tears, or to plug it up like a cork so that you feel nothing at all.
 The problem with plugging things up, though, is that, just like a champagne bottle being shaken, the cork eventually pops.

 *= I’ve learned – through my extensive ‘research’, that sangria has a strange effect on me – the combo of wine and brandy in it makes me mischievous and, to be perfectly honest, quite obnoxious.
-Good ol’ Carlos ‘made’ me do dumb shit, like repeatedly text a guy -actually named Carlos- with stupidities ranging from sexual advances to trying to see how much I could bother him before he told me to fuck off.
+Good ol’ Carlos ‘made’ me do dumb shit, like repeatedly text a guy -actually named Carlos– with stupidities ranging from lame flirting to trying to see how much I could bother him before he told me to fuck off (incidentally, he never did!).
 Proof positive that you CAN do stupid shit in your 40s.

-Above: This is exactly how I felt after several glasses of this – feisty and wishing that they made bottles that big.
+Above: This is exactly how I felt after a few glasses of this – feisty and wishing that they made bottles that big.
 Carlos Pepito: muy delicioso pero muy peligroso!